Truus van Aalten: Talkies

-That same year, Truus worked for director Georg Jacoby again - twice - first on an Ufa short film called Eine Ideale Wohnung ("An Ideal Flat"), and then on his Tales from the Vienna Woods.
-Shot in Austria, this was a musical with tunes by Johann Strauss.
+That same year, van Aalten worked for director Georg Jacoby on two projects, first on an Ufa short film called Eine Ideale Wohnung ("An Ideal Flat"), and then on his Tales from the Vienna Woods.
+Shot in Austria, the film was a musical with tunes by Johann Strauss.
 Musicals were extremely popular, and Viennese operettas could always find an enthusiastic German audience.
-The Nazi government didn't encourage the production of propaganda movies - they knew that the public would best be reassured by comfy subjects.
+The New York Times called Tales from the Vienna Woods "a tasty mélange of comedy and music", and mentioned "the little Dutch actress".
+She and Lien Deyers were among the few Dutch film stars of the era.